SCC-Planning/scctemplate/README.md

 `distill` (another package with a different template style), is very intuitive [too.](https://rstudio.github.io/distill/website.html)

+### Github Pages Integration

 Your website output will be stored in a `/docs` folder, to make deployment to Github Pages as seamless as possible.
 For more information on how to deploy your site to Github Pages, see this [Github Resources Tutorial on Github Pages](https://resources.github.com/github-and-rstudio/).

+If you want your files to be stored elsewhere, this can be changes in the \_site.yml file.

 ### Updating `scctemplate`